 Meat is a significant part of meals for many people.
 But it’s possible to have a meat-free diet and live life as usual.
 In fact, you may enjoy some health benefits too.

 A study by the Journal of Hunger and Environmental Nutrition found that going meatless could save you around $750 per year.
 Depending on how much you need to save on grocery shopping, you can avoid meat for a week, month, or longer period.

 Keep in mind that you don’t have to give it all up straight away or forever.
 Start by getting rid of one meat dish at a time to make the transition smoother.
 You can even save specific meat-based recipes only for special occasions.

 When going meatless, it’s best to try some new dishes.
 These could be the things you never tried because you’ve always had meat on your plate.
 Doing so takes your mind off anything to do with meat and the shift won’t be hard on you.

 You shouldn’t leave specific ingredients to go bad because of not using them.
 Neither do you have to go to the grocery store for more stuff while you’re on a budget.

-One of such sites is Supercook.
+One such site is Supercook.
 You only need to select all the things you have under categories like dairy, vegetables, fruits, and more.
-There’s even a microphone feature that allows you to only say out what’s in your fridge or pantry.
+There’s even a microphone feature that allows you to only speak out what’s in your fridge or pantry.